Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

 • Number of assaults on police cleared

-We’ll look specifically at disturbance calls since they are the most common call type, at least for the Los Angeles Police Department.
-Figure 7.9 shows the total number of disturbance assaults by offender weapon in Los Angeles.
+We will look specifically at disturbance calls since they are the most common call type, at least for the Los Angeles Police Department.
+Figure 7.10 shows the total number of disturbance assaults by offender weapon in Los Angeles.
 Most assaults have an unarmed offender with a sharp decline to the number of offenders with a weapon other than a gun or knife.
 Assaults by a gun and by a knife are the least common.

-Again using disturbance calls for the Los Angeles Police Department, we can look at assaults by the officer assignment, as seen in Figure 7.10.
+Again using disturbance calls for the Los Angeles Police Department, we can look at assaults by the officer assignment, as seen in Figure 7.11.
 In the vast majority of assaults it is of officers who are in a vehicle along with a partner.
 This drops very sharply to several hundred assaults on detectives who are assisting other officers and then increasingly declines to the other shift assignments to the least common assault being against detectives who are acting alone.
+So are officers in two-man vehicles are much higher risk of assaults than officers alone or of detectives?
+Almost certainly not.
+To determine the risk for officers we need to know how officers are generally deployed.
+If the vast majority of officers are in two-man cars then it makes sense that the vast majority of assaults are on these assignments.
+Like most FBI data - and most crime data in general - we have the numerator (in this case the number of assaults by shift assignment type) and do not have a proper denominator (such as the distribution of shift assignments for all LAPD officers) to determine a rate of risk.
+Without this we can present some descriptive statistics but cannot be more useful by determining, for example, if officers in certain shift assignments are at higher risks of being assaulted.

 7.2.5 Assaults by time